balram16/balram16/README.md

 - 📫 How to reach me **panigrahibalram16@gmail.com**

-- ⚡ Fun fact **An engaging communicator who injects humor into presentations and interactions.**
+- ⚡ **An engaging communicator who injects humor into presentations and interactions.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">